We have compiled a list of frequently asked questions about the ceremonies you can enjoy in Gloucestershire.

 We work with you to create your own individual ceremony.
 Our ceremony team are on hand to provide support and help you create the ceremony of your dreams.

 Contact your chosen venue directly.
 When you have booked the venue please then telephone the ceremony team on 01452 425060 (option 3).
 Registration Officers will be required to attend your ceremony so it is important to contact us as early as possible to ensure they are available on the date you would like.
+Please note that booking with us can take 10-15 minutes over the phone.

 You must each give formal notice of your intention to marry or form a civil partnership, in person at a registration office in the district where you live.
 You are required to have lived in the district for at least eight days before giving notice.